 Entry Fee: INR 200 (Indians), INR 1,000 (Foreigners), INR 200 (Trekking), INR 500 (Guide)

 3. Dubare Elephant Camp

-There are many interesting things to do and places to visit in Coorg be it with your family, friends or solo.
+There are many interesting things to do and places to visit in Coorg in 4 days be it with your family, friends or solo.
 One of the most interesting things to do in Coorg is getting close to elephants at the Dubare Elephant Camp.
 With over 150 elephants, the camp is a great chance to get to know these enchanting creatures.
 Watch the elephants being given a bath, fed and trained by Mahouts.
 In addition, take a coracle ride on the River Cauvery and spot a crocodile, gaur, the wild dog, sloth bear, and peacocks.

 Distance from city centre: 17 km